alaa-hany-elsaid/awhm/README.md

 AWHM
 ====

-Execute WHM and Cpanel operation with  api by PHP
+Execute WHM and Cpanel operation with  API by PHP

 Installation